 The type, proportion, and position of the logo’s elements are fixed.
 Do not modify them for any reason.
 Do not stretch, outline, or rotate the logo.
 All of these examples are improper uses of the logo:

-Our fonts are in the Goudy Old Style family.
+Typography: Our fonts are in the Goudy Old Style family.
 The 1914 used inside the laurel wreath is Myriad Pro Regular.
 The Goudy Old Style family should be used in any printed publications.
-Online, you’ll want to use Goudy Old Style as an accent font, for headings and such.
+Online, you’ll want to use Goudy Old Style as an accent font for headings and similar purposes.
 In situations where Goudy Old Style is not available, use another serif font in its place.
-To view the full list of fonts and color options, click here.

 In a paragraph, when referencing the organization by its initials, it is preferable to refer to the organization as O∆K, not ODK.
 Here’s how to make the Greek letter ∆ on your computer: